obsproject/obs-amd-encoder/#Resources/PATCH_NOTES.md

 * Changed: Default for Minimum QP is now 11.
 * Fixed: Presets not using the proper QP Minimum and Maximum.
 * Fixed: Startup log messages not showing proper error codes.
+* Hotfix: Fix enumeration based properties not using the correct values.